-The housing includes 2-bedroom apartments over garages and entrance to parking courts; 2 bedroom terraced housing; 3 bedroom semi-detached and detached housing and 4 bedroom detached housing.
+The housing includes 2-bedroom apartments over garages and entrance to parking courts; 2-bedroom terraced housing; 3-bedroom semi-detached and detached housing and 4-bedroom detached housing.
 Architectural design principles include render in muted tones, slate sills and roofs, porches with trellis sides, natural stone, timber cladding, chimneys and planted stone boundary walls; together with large areas of glazing and balconies.

 The site is sloping and the LHC landscape team has taken care to ensure that proposals work with the topography and complement the character of the site and surrounding landscape.
-0.35ha of open space at the southern end straddles the brow of the hill will comprise a wild meadow and community orchard fully enclosed by hedgerows, with areas for residents to sit and enjoy the views, natural play areas for younger children and wildlife areas.
+The 0.35ha of open space at the southern end straddles the brow of the hill and will comprise a wild meadow and community orchard fully enclosed by hedgerows, with areas for residents to sit and enjoy the views, natural play areas for younger children and wildlife areas.